 State of the art in application and research

-When wind and solar power plants make up an increasingly large share of the European energy mix, this also leads to less natural inertia.
+When wind and solar power plants constitute an increasingly large share of the European energy mix, this also leads to less natural inertia.
 WP5 of the OSMOSE project develops innovative control algorithms for synthetic inertia provision and automatic voltage control from PV and wind power plants.
 These algorithms are tested in a real-environment framework, assessing their reliability and effectiveness.

 EnergyNest’s product for thermal storage is already commercially available in the market.
-LAES is being tested together with generation in a small pilot in the Kryolens project.
+LAES is being tested, together with generation in a small pilot in the Kryolens project.

 Technology Readiness Level

-OSMOSE will demonstrate how industrial wind power plants and can provide synthetic (virtual) inertia and automatic voltage control.
+OSMOSE will demonstrate how industrial wind power plants can provide synthetic (virtual) inertia and automatic voltage control.

-For thermal storage the EnergyNest’s product is already in the market.
+For thermal storage, the EnergyNest’s product is already in the market.

-Kryolens has only a small-scale pilot on this topic.
+Kryolens only has a small-scale pilot on this topic.

 OSMOSE tests a wind power plant in combination with battery storage for synthetic inertia provision and automatic voltage control.
 Flexitranstore has a similar demonstration on a combined-cycle power plant.

 NAZA implements area automatons to curtail renewable generation if constraints appear in the area.
-A nest version of NAZA will implement distributed controls (TRL 4) and Model Predictive Control algorithm (TRL 6).
+A nest version of NAZA will implement distributed controls (TRL 4) and a Model Predictive Control algorithm (TRL 6).

 Current focus of R&D and research gaps

-See State of the art/ TRL
+See State of the Art / TRL.

 OSMOSE WP5: